Andorran Revolution: The abolition of tithes and the rectification of the economic situation

-The economic crisis dragged on in the second half of the 19th century finally came to an end thanks to the construction of Andorra's Hydroelectric Forces, a Public Limited Company.
+The economic crisis dragged on in the second half of the 19th century and finally came to an end thanks to the construction of Andorra's Hydroelectric Forces, a Public Limited Company.
 The desired tertiarization of the country needed to open the way in and out of the national territory.
 Without this there was no way to invest in other fields.
 Communications in Andorra became a battlefield in the interwar period.
 If in other countries the Industrial Revolution was synonymous with railways, in Andorra it was called roads.

 Road construction needed money and the Andorran parliament did not have it.
 It was for this reason that during the interwar period it took important steps that led to the abolition of tithes due to the episcopal co-prince.
 Through the constitution of the Administrative Board of Roads an attempt was made to build the first roads with public money.
 Put to work, the Andorran administration realized that it had no capacity to continue.
 The lack of resources led to the abolition of tithes in the Mitra.
 The diocese of Urgell refused, until the Road Board finally managed to reason with him.
 The co-prince saw in this request another way to deprive him of his right to be co-sovereign of Andorra.

 Despite the abolition of tithes, the Andorran parliament only managed to pave a three-meter-wide path between Soldeu and Pas de la Casa.
 The board had to go back to the initial idea of concessions.
 In this second phase, the Andorran parliament decided to take advantage of the installation of power plants around the Pyrenees to attract foreign capital with which to get the country out of incommunicado detention.
 In 1929 the General Council granted a hydraulic energy company permission to produce electricity in Andorra in exchange for building roads there.